code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 In the below `Sender` class, the `KafkaTemplate` is autowired as the actual creation of the `Bean` will be done in a separate `SenderConfig` class.
 In this example we will be using the async `send()` method and we will also configure the returned `ListenableFuture` with a `ListenableFutureCallback` to get an async callback with the results of the send (success or failure) instead of waiting for the `Future` to complete.
 If the sending of a message is successful we simply create a log statement.

-> Note that by default a topic will be auto-created when the Kafka broker receives a request for an unknown topic.
+> Note that a Kafka broker by default auto-creates a topic when it receives a request for an unknown topic.

 ``` java
 package com.codenotfound.kafka.producer;